+\item[Metabolic networks] model metabolic pathways, \marginpar{\texttt{Metabolic}} in which nodes a chemical substances and edges are often directed and represents chemical interactions.
+A subset are protein--protein interaction networks (PPI), in which nodes are proteins, and which are usually undirected.

-\item[Miscellaneous networks] are any networks that do not fit into one \marginnote{\texttt{Misc}} of the other categories.
+\item[Miscellaneous networks] are any networks that do not fit into one \marginpar{\texttt{Misc}} of the other categories.

+\item[Neural networks] are networks reprensentating the structure of the brain.
+Nodes are neurons are higher-level groupings of the brain, while edges are connections between them.
+The field concerned with the network analysis of such structures is called \emph{network neuroscience}.

-\item[Online Contact networks] consist of people and interactions between \marginnote{\texttt{OnlineContact}} them.
+\item[Online contact networks] consist of people and interactions between \marginpar{\texttt{OnlineContact}} them.
 Contact networks are unipartite and allow multiple edges, i.e., there can always be multiple interactions between the same two persons.
 They can be both directed or undirected.
-Examples are people that meet each other (\href{http://konect.uni-koblenz.de/networks/mit}{\textsf{RM}}), or scientists that write a paper together (\href{http://konect.uni-koblenz.de/networks/dblp_coauthor}{\textsf{Pc}}).

-\item[Physical networks] represent physically existing network \marginnote{\texttt{Physical}} structures in the broadest sense.
-This category covers such diverse data as physical computer networks (\href{http://konect.uni-koblenz.de/networks/topology}{\textsf{TO}}), transport networks (\href{http://konect.uni-koblenz.de/networks/opsahl-openflights}{\textsf{OF}}) and biological food networks (\href{http://konect.uni-koblenz.de/networks/foodweb-baydry}{\textsf{FD}}).
+\item[Physical networks] represent physically existing network \marginpar{\texttt{Physical}} structures in the broadest sense.
+This category covers such diverse data as physical computer networks (\href{http://konect.cc/networks/topology/}{\textsf{TO}}), transport networks (\href{http://konect.cc/networks/opsahl-openflights/}{\textsf{OF}}) and biological food networks (\href{http://konect.cc/networks/foodweb-baydry/}{\textsf{FD}}).

-\item[Rating networks] consist of assessments given to items by users, \marginnote{\texttt{Rating}} weighted by a rating value.
+\item[Rating networks] consist of assessments given to items by users, \marginpar{\texttt{Rating}} weighted by a rating value.
 Rating networks are bipartite.
 Networks in which users can rate other users are not included here, but in the Social category instead.
 If only a single type of rating is possible, for instance the ``favorite'' relationship, then rating networks are unweighted.
-Examples of items that are rated are movies (\href{http://konect.uni-koblenz.de/networks/movielens-10m_rating}{\textsf{M3}}), songs (\href{http://konect.uni-koblenz.de/networks/yahoo-song}{\textsf{YS}}), jokes (\href{http://konect.uni-koblenz.de/networks/jester}{\textsf{JE}}), and even sexual escorts (\href{http://konect.uni-koblenz.de/networks/escorts}{\textsf{SX}}).
+Examples of items that are rated are movies (\href{http://konect.cc/networks/movielens-10m_rating/}{\textsf{M3}}), songs (\href{http://konect.cc/networks/yahoo-song/}{\textsf{YS}}), jokes (\href{http://konect.cc/networks/jester1/}{\textsf{J1}}), and even sexual escorts (\href{http://konect.cc/networks/escorts/}{\textsf{SX}}).